 In Patel v Minister for Immigration & Anor FCCA 2000 and Makwasa v Minister for Home Affairs & Anor FCCA 1179, the Court found where the student visas under review had expired, it would be an exercise in futility to grant relief as any relief would have no practical consequence.

-Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation regarding appealing AAT decision to FCC or click here to find visas to suit your circumstances.
+Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation (fee applies) regarding appealing AAT decision to FCC or click here to find visas to suit your circumstances.

 041 222 4020 or WeChat: AUDvisa